Oil-free vegan Scottish oatcakes are perfect for those who are looking to reduce their oil-intake.

 Notes

-- Nutritional info does not include the salt.
+- Nutritional info does not include optional salt.

-- Store oatcakes wrapped in parchment paper or kitchen foil in a sealed container.
-Oatcakes will stay fresh for up to 7 days possibly more.
+- Store oatcakes wrapped in baking/parchment paper or aluminum foil in a sealed container.

-- Oatcakes can be frozen by placing a piece of parchment between each oatcake and wrapping well with freezer-safe wrap.
-The parchment makes removing single oatcakes easier as it prevents them freezing as a block.
+- Oatcakes can be frozen by placing a piece of parchment between each one and wrapping them well with freezer-safe wrap.
+The parchment prevents the oatcakes from sticking together.

-- Double up the recipe for even more oatcakes.
-Perfect for batch prepping.
+- Double up the recipe for extra oatcakes, perfect for batch cooking.
+Freeze the extras.

 Freya